Step 6. Specify Credentials

 Multi-factor authentication (MFA) is not supported.
-For more information on how to disable MFA, see the Managing Users section in the Veeam Backup for AWS User Guide.
+For more information on where to check MFA settings, see the Managing Users section in the Veeam Backup for AWS User Guide.

 If you try to add an appliance that runs an outdated version of Veeam Backup for AWS, Veeam Backup & Replication will display a warning notifying that the appliance must be upgraded.
-Click OK to acknowledge the warning.
-The appliance will be upgraded to the latest version of Veeam Backup for AWS that is compatible with the current version of AWS Plug-in for Veeam Backup & Replication.
+Click OK to upgrade the appliance to the latest version of Veeam Backup for AWS that is compatible with the current version of AWS Plug-in for Veeam Backup & Replication.

 If the certificate installed on the Veeam Backup for AWS appliance is not trusted, Veeam Backup & Replication will display a warning.
 In the warning window, you can do the following:

-- Click View to view detailed information about the certificate.
+- Click View for the detailed information about the certificate.

 - Click Continue to trust the certificate.

 - Click Cancel if you do not trust the certificate.
 However, in this case you will not be able to connect to the appliance.